ryhennessy/datadog-operator-openshift-example/README.md

 Clone this repository to your local computer so that you can make the necessary changes to the SCC's and deployment files.

 Create a namespace/project for the Datadog agent installation.
-This document assumes that the namespace/project will be "datadog" but the name can be whatever you choose.
+This document assumes that the namespace/project will be "datadog" but the name can be whatever you choose.  *If you choose to use a different namespace/project, the scc and deployment configuration files will need to be updated with that project name.*

 ```
 oc new-project datadog